-- It MUST define the URL of the Discovery API to be /taxii2/ and it MUST be located at the root of the server, e.g., https://example.com/taxii2/ - 2.
+- 1. It MUST define the URL of the Discovery API to be /taxii2/ and it MUST be located at the root of the server, e.g., https://example.com/taxii2/ - 2.
 It MUST support at least one API Root. - 3.
 It MAY support multiple API Roots. - 4.
-It MAY implement other HTTP Methods, Content Types, and/or URLs beyond those defined in this specification. - It MUST be capable of sending HTTP responses for features that it supports whose content is valid TAXII as defined in sections 3, 4, 5, and 6 or STIX as defined in [STIXTM Version 2.0.
-Part 1: STIX Core Concepts]. - 6.
-All properties MUST conform to the data type and normative requirements for that property.
+It MAY implement other HTTP Methods, Content Types, and/or URLs beyond those defined in this specification. - 5.
+It MUST be capable of sending HTTP responses for features that it supports whose content is valid TAXII as defined in sections 3, 4, 5, and 6 or STIX as defined in [STIXTM Version 2.1]. - 6.
+All properties MUST conform to the data type and normative requirements for that property. - 7.
+It SHOULD NOT reject a valid request that is missing the client User-Agent header.